Earn rewards for spending at Myer with the MYER one rewards program.

 MYER one credit cards allow you to maximise the points you get through the rewards program.
 Each card has different features to consider:

-- Myer Visa Card.
-The Visa credit card allows you to earn MYER one shopping credits on eligible everyday transactions.
+- Myer Credit Card.
+The credit card allows you to earn MYER one shopping credits on eligible everyday transactions.
 When presented together with your MYER one card, you earn 3 shopping credits per $1 spent at Myer stores, up to 3 shopping credits per $1 spent at Myer affiliate partners, and 1 shopping credit per $1 spent when shopping anywhere else.
 When you have earned enough points, you will automatically receive a MYER one Reward Card loaded with funds you can spend in-store.

 To earn maximum points at Myer and Myer affiliates, you’ll need to present both your Myer credit card and your MYER one card when making payment.
 Some transactions, such as gift card purchases, lay-by, credit card payments and spending at some food and service outlets, are not eligible for points.